Watch Skittles' Must-See Super Bowl 2017 Commercial

 If there's one thing football fans and Super Bowl viewers look forward to year after year, it's the clever and unique commercials from Skittles.

-While the big game featuring the Atlanta Falcons and New England Patriots isn't for another two weeks, Skittles has decided to share a little treat with fans and foodies alike.
+While the big game featuring the Atlanta Falcons and New England Patriots isn't for another two weeks, Skittles has decided to share a little treat with fans and foodies alike earlier than expected.

 In their game day commercial just released, a nice young man tries to woo his crush Katie who he thinks is resting in her bedroom late at night.